pietrobe/EMIx/README.md

-# EMI and KNP-EMI solvers
+# EMIx
-Parallel simulation of EMI and KNP-EMI models for complex geometries
+Framework for parallel simulations of EMI and KNP-EMI models in complex geometries

 ## Dependencies
 * FEniCS